+where $v_{1\alpha}$ is as defined in Theorem 2.1.
 Note that, under the null hypothesis in \eqref{nlrhyp}, one can easily show that, $W_{n,\alpha}$ asymptotically follows $\chi^2_r$, the chi-square distribution with $r$ degrees of freedom.
-So, the null hypothesis will be rejected at level of significance $\gamma$ if the observed value of $W_{n,\alpha} > \chi^2_{\gamma;r}$, the $(1 - \gamma)$-th quantile of $\chi^2_r$ distribution. \begin{remark} The above Wald-type tests coincide with the classical Wald-test at $\alpha=0$, due to the fact that the MDPDE coincides with the MLE at $\alpha = 0$. \end{remark} By the general theory discussed in Basu et al.~\cite{basu2018robust}, the above Wald-type test can be shown to be consistent at any fixed alternative for every values of $\alpha\geq 0$.
+So, the null hypothesis will be rejected at level of significance $\gamma$ if the observed value of $W_{n,\alpha} > \chi^2_{\gamma;r}$, the $(1 - \gamma)$-th quantile of $\chi^2_r$ distribution. \begin{remark} The above Wald-type test coincides with the classical Wald-test at $\alpha=0$, due to the fact that the MDPDE coincides with the MLE at $\alpha = 0$. \end{remark} By the general theory discussed in Basu et al.~\cite{basu2018robust}, the above Wald-type test can be shown to be consistent at any fixed alternative for every value of $\alpha\geq 0$.
 Now, let us consider the contiguous alternative hypotheses of the form

-with $\bm{d} \in \mathbb{R}^r-\{\bm{0}_r\}$ be a fixed vector.
+with $\bm{d}\in\mathbb{R}^r \setminus \{\bm{0}_r\}$ be a fixed vector.
 Then, by Theorem 8 of Basu et al.~\cite{basu2018robust}, under $H_{1,n}$, $W_{n,\alpha} \xrightarrow{\mathcal{D}} \chi^2_r(\delta)$, the non-central chi-square distribution with degrees of freedom $r$ and the non-centrality parameter $\delta$, where